 Fatty acids, acetic acid and pelargonic acid

-Himalayan balsam can be controlled with a weedkiller based on glyphosate (e.g. Scotts Roundup, Scotts Tumbleweed, SBM Job done General Purpose Weedkiller or Doff Maxi Strength Glyphosate Weedkiller).
+Himalayan balsam can be controlled with a weedkiller based on glyphosate (e.g. Roundup Fast Action, Westland Resolva Pro Xtra Tough Weedkiller, SBM Job done General Purpose Weedkiller or Doff Weedout Extra Tough Weedkiller).
 Glyphosate is a non-selective, systemic weedkiller that is applied to the foliage.
 It is inactivated on contact with the soil, so there is no risk of damage to the roots of nearby ornamentals, but care must be taken that the spray doesn't drift onto their foliage.
+Used with care, glyphosate is safe to use around the base of non-suckering woody plants, as long as the bark is woody, brown and mature.
 Glyphosate is most effective when weed growth is vigorous.
 Treat Himalayan balsam at early flowering stage to ensure the weed is knocked back before it has chance to self-seed.

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.